chongjason914/pandas-tutorial/README.md

 I am doing this mainly to inspire and encourage more people to use pandas in their own data analysis work.
 On the other hand, this tutorial will also act as a refresher for myself to see what I already know or don't know about pandas.
 Furthermore, I want to use this tutorial as means of improving my communication skills as well as my ability to explain an idea in simple but thorough terms.

+## Content so far (will be progressively updated)
+Week 1: Importing data and creating dataframe \
+Week 2: Selecting data using loc and iloc \
+Week 3: Functions and descriptive statistics \
+Week 4: Grouping and sorting data